Compressing the chronology of a temporal network with graph commutators

 \paragraph{\textbf{Analytical framework}} We assume that we have some temporal network data consisting of a large number of snapshots of the network structure.
-This comes without loss of generality as even continuous time data could be represented as a large series of mostly empty graphs.
-We then wish to quantify the importance of temporal chronology by measuring the error we would introduce by combining any two consecutive networks into a single aggregated, static, snapshot.
-From there, we can simply compress aggregations that minimize this error (Fig. \ref{fig:cartoon}).
+(If we have a series of brief contacts between pairs of nodes in continuous time, this data would consist of a large series of mostly empty graphs.)
+We consider the dynamical error we would introduce by aggregating a given consecutive pair of snapshots into one.
+In an epidemic model, this error consists of creating paths that allow the contagion to progress backwards in time, as depicted in Fig.~\ref{fig:cartoon}.
+If aggregating two snapshots would create many such chronology-violating paths, we should keep these snapshots separate and respect their chronological order.

-To this end, we study an epidemic diffusion process on a sequence of two successive networks.
-We assume the contagion spreads at a rate $\beta$ along edges connecting infectious nodes to their susceptible neighbors.
-We ignore recovery events, assuming that they occur at a much slower timescale than the temporal resolution of our data.
-We measure the effect of pairwise aggregation by observing the difference in size of the infected compartments under the temporal and aggregate regimes over the duration of the snapshot pair.
+In our epidemic example, a contagion spreads along edges connecting infectious nodes to their susceptible neighbors.
+We measure the effect of pairwise aggregation with a measure of error capturing the difference in the number of infected individuals, with and without aggregation over the duration of the snapshot pair.
+As we will see, we can approximate this error in terms of the commutator of two matrices, each of which linearizes the dynamics over the time interval of the snapshots.